ricardoues/data-lake/README.md

 ## Discussion

 Data lakes are core components in data science, according to databricks a data lake is centralized data repository that is capable of storing both structured data and non-structured data such as video or audio.
-Data lakes are often used to consolidate all of an organization's data in a central location, where it can be saved as is, without the need to impose a schema and
+Data lakes are often used to consolidate all of an organization's data in a central location, where it can be saved as is, without the need to impose a schema, it can be very convenient in advanced analytics application such as natural language processing or computer vision.
+The advantages of using Data Lakes are follows:

-* Statistics about songs, users, and artists
+* Low cost
-* Predict customer churn
+* Flexibility
-* Build recommendation systems
+* Scalability
+* Allows storage of the raw data needed for machine learning and deep learning applications

 The schema includes the following tables: